mahfuzmohammad/Fixed-Point-GAN/README.md

 ## Citation
 ```
-@InProceedings{FixedPointGAN2019,
+@inproceedings{siddiquee2019learning,
-author = {Rahman Siddiquee, Md Mahfuzur and Zhou, Zongwei and Tajbakhsh, Nima and Feng, Ruibin and Gotway, Michael B. and Bengio, Yoshua and Liang, Jianming},
+  title={Learning Fixed Points in Generative Adversarial Networks: From Image-to-Image Translation to Disease Detection and Localization},
-title = {Learning Fixed Points in Generative Adversarial Networks: From Image-to-Image Translation to Disease Detection and Localization},
+  author={Siddiquee, Md Mahfuzur Rahman and Zhou, Zongwei and Tajbakhsh, Nima and Feng, Ruibin and Gotway, Michael B and Bengio, Yoshua and Liang, Jianming},
-booktitle = {International Conference on Computer Vision (ICCV)},
+  booktitle={Proceedings of the IEEE International Conference on Computer Vision},
-month = {October},
+  pages={191--200},
-year = {2019}
+  year={2019}
 }
 ```